 These fit 50-somethings were a little too healthy and happy for my scenarios.
 If the characters of your courses need to something specific (age, ethnicity, wearing a uniform, etc) in your course, then you won’t get a lot out of this feature.

 No motion paths.
 C’mon Storyline.
 I’ve come to expect more.
 Powerpoint has motion paths.
 Much like Powerpoint, 90% of the animation options are ridiculous.
 “Spin-and-Grow”?
 Please pour Diet Coke on my keyboard if I ever use Spin-and-Grow.

 This is lame.
 Even Microsoft Word and Apple worked out their differences.

-Ease of Use - 4.9 out of 5
+Ease of Use PROS:

 Overall I kept finding myself being delightfully surprised with how easy it was to become comfortable in Storyline.
 As I was learning the program I often found myself saying, “I wish I could….” and then would find out two minutes later that they did allow for the functionality that I was hoping for.

-Publishing – 4.5 out of 5
+Grade: 4.9 out of 5

 When viewing published courses on my Android device, the course player has been a bit glitchy.
 I have a hard time telling a client with confidence and enthusiasm that their course “works” on mobile devices.

-Support – 5 out of 5
+Grade: 4.5 out of 5

-Huge network of users.
+1. Huge network of users.

 If these two realities are acceptable to you, then I highly recommend Storyline for pretty much any eLearning problem your trying to solve.
 Though not flawless, Storyline is the clear winner for me when choosing a rapid eLearning development tool.

 I would have to agree with their claim: Storyline is “simple enough for beginners, powerful enough for experts.”